Donna Reed: Death

 Reed died on January 14, 1986, at age 64, of pancreatic cancer in Beverly Hills, California.
 She had been diagnosed with the illness three months earlier and was told it was at a terminal stage.
-Her remains are interred in the Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles.
+Her remains are interred in the Pierce Brothers Westwood Village Memorial Park and Mortuary.

 Legacy

 In 1987, Reed's widower, Grover Asmus, together with actresses Shelley Fabares and Norma Connolly and other friends and family members, created the Donna Reed Foundation for the Performing Arts.
 Based in Reed's hometown of Denison, the non-profit organization grants scholarships for performing arts students, runs an annual festival of performing arts workshops, and operates the Donna Reed Center for the Performing Arts.

 Denison hosts an annual Donna Reed Festival.
 Reed's childhood home was located on Donna Reed Drive in Denison but was destroyed by a fire in 1983.
 Reed bequeathed her Academy Award to her hometown, and it is on display at the William A. McHenry House in Denison.

-In May 2010, Turner Classic Movies honored Reed as their star of the month which saw Penny Jane Owen pay a special tribute to her mother.
+In May 2010, Turner Classic Movies honored Reed as their star of the month which saw one of her daughters pay a special tribute to her.